With Honors (film): Plot

 While everyone goes home for Christmas vacation, Monty stays to recompose his thesis.
-Simon sends a friend to deliver the thesis; he reveals where Simon is staying, but says he does not want to see him.
+Simon sends a friend to deliver the thesis; he reveals where Simon is staying but says he does not want to see him.
 Monty finds him living on the street, coughing and wheezing due to years of exposure to asbestos in the U.S. Merchant Marine.

 Monty allows Simon to live in the house and refuses his offer of a new deal.
-Simon gets disability benefits to help with the rent while Monty decides to completely rewrite his thesis.
-Courtney and Everett are supportive of Simon's moving in, but Jeff is still unwelcoming.
+Simon gets disability benefits to help with the rent while Monty decides to rewrite his thesis.
+Courtney and Everett are supportive of Simon moving in, but Jeff is still unwelcoming.

 Realizing the seriousness of his illness, Simon writes his obituary, which reveals that he left his wife and child to join the Merchant Marines.
-Though initially angry, Monty eventually forgives him, taking him as his guest to a campus pajama party.
+Though initially angry, Monty forgives him, taking him as his guest to a campus pajama party.
 As Monty watches Courtney dance with another man, Simon encourages him to confess his love for her.
-Courtney reciprocates and they begin a relationship.
+Courtney reciprocates, and they begin a relationship.

 Monty agrees to drive Simon to visit Frank, the son he abandoned, despite the fact that doing so will delay the completion of his thesis.
 All the roommates, including Jeff, who has come to see Simon's humanity, make the long drive.
-Frank bitterly rebuffs his apology and pretends that he doesn't know him when Simon's granddaughter asks who he is.
+Frank rebuffs his apology and pretends that he doesn't know him when Simon's granddaughter asks who he is.
 Before leaving, a heartbroken Simon adds a stone to his collection.

 Simon's condition deteriorates on the drive back to the house; the roommates stay up all night reading Walt Whitman to him before he dies.
-At his funeral, Monty tearfully reads Simon's obituary where he refers to the roommates as his family, and states that Monty "will graduate life with honor and without regret."
+At his funeral, Monty reads Simon's obituary where he refers to the roommates as his family and states that he "will graduate life with honor and without regret."

 Monty meets with his haughty mentor, Professor Pitkannan, and explains why he changed his thesis to a more optimistic subject.
-Pitkannan accepts his explanation, but informs him that he will not graduate with honors due to his lateness.
+Pitkannan accepts his explanation but informs him that he will not graduate with honors due to his lateness.
 Monty thanks him for his mentorship.
 He also returns the Walt Whitman book to Widener Library, symbolically leaving Simon's spirit there.

-The roommates graduate and Monty begins his own collection of memory stones.
+The roommates graduate, and Monty begins his own collection of memory stones.